 What skin care companies would prefer you didn’t know about the toxic chemicals contained in their products

 Behind the glossy images in magazines and on television there lies a dangerous secret.
 Most skin care products …. even the so called “natural” ones ….contain many of the same harsh chemicals used in industrial processes.

-These chemicals are known to cause a wide range of adverse health effects, ranging from skin irritation to cancer.
+These chemicals are known to cause a wide range of adverse health effects, such as skin irritation.
 But the skin care companies don’t want you to know this.